swlaschin/fsharpforfunandprofit.com/_posts/2020-12-20-dependencies.md

 testCase "smaller" <| fun () ->
   let expected = PureCore.Smaller
   let actual = PureCore.compareTwoStrings "a" "b"
-  Expect.equal expected actual "a < b"
+  Expect.equal actual expected "a < b"

 testCase "equal" <| fun () ->
   let expected = PureCore.Equal
   let actual = PureCore.compareTwoStrings "a" "a"
-  Expect.equal expected actual "a = a"
+  Expect.equal actual expected "a = a"

 testCase "bigger" <| fun () ->
   let expected = PureCore.Bigger
   let actual = PureCore.compareTwoStrings "b" "a"
-  Expect.equal expected actual "b > a"
+  Expect.equal actual expected "b > a"
 ```

 But how do we actually *use* this pure code?
 Well, we need the caller to provide the inputs and to act on the output.
 Generally the I/O should be done as high in the call stack as possible.
-The "top layer" can be known by many different names, such as the "api layer", the "shell layer", or simply "the program".
+The "top layer" can be known by many different names, such as the "api layer", the "shell layer", the "composition root", or simply "the program".

 Here's what the caller code looks like: